waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Strategy for Primary Goal (Defeat Chuck)
+# Strategy for Primary Goal (Defeat Gym Leader Chuck)
-- History: 1 failed attempt (Blackout Turn 6708).
 - Observation: Poliwrath (Lv30) is very strong.
 Its DynamicPunch is devastating. -2 Accuracy (from Smokescreen) helped but wasn't enough for a Lv10/Lv34 team.
 - Plan: Train KIMCHI (Oddish) to Lv21+ to evolve into Gloom.
 Deliver SecretPotion to Jasmine first to gain levels/money along the way.
 - Rematch Criteria: KIMCHI at Lv25+, Calcifer at Lv36+.

-# Blackout Recovery & Training Plan (Started Turn 6708)
+# KIMCHI Training & Medicine Delivery (Started Turn 6708)
-- Status: Blacked out.
-Party fully healed.
-- Pivot: Deliver SecretPotion to Jasmine in Olivine Lighthouse.
 - Training Route: Surf Route 41 -> Route 40.
-Focus on training KIMCHI.
-- Goal: Reach Lv21+ with KIMCHI.
-(Current: Lv14)
-- Note: GNEISS is currently poisoned at 43/98 HP.
-Use Calcifer for switch-training for now.
+- KIMCHI (ODDISH) Level: 14
+- Task: Deliver SecretPotion to Jasmine in Olivine Lighthouse.

-# Strategy for Secondary Goal
+# Strategy for Secondary Goal (Deliver SecretPotion)
-- Method: Deliver SecretPotion to Jasmine.
-Return to Olivine City.
+- Method: Return to Olivine City.
 Enter the Lighthouse.
 Take the stairs/elevator to 6F.
 Talk to Jasmine at (8, 8) to deliver the medicine to Amphy.

 # Game Mechanics & Systems
 ## Tile Mechanics